nogibjj/aad64_Individual_Project_4/README.md

 ```

 # The App:
-The flask app is a simple text generation application that is aimed at giving a user top three professions they would be good at based on a user prompt of one's skills and/or traits.
+The [flask app](https://github.com/nogibjj/aad64_Individual_Project_4/blob/main/flask_app.py) is a simple text generation application that is aimed at giving a user top three professions they would be good at based on a user prompt of one's skills and/or traits.
 It makes use of the huggingface 'text-generation' model for the same.
 ## Link:[https://tellmemyprofession.azurewebsites.net/](https://tellmemyprofession.azurewebsites.net/)
 <img width="1713" alt="Screenshot 2023-12-07 at 6 17 27 PM" src="https://github.com/nogibjj/aad64_Individual_Project_4/assets/143753050/9a5b4a51-056b-49ed-89c8-1f59ff878063">
 <img width="836" alt="Screenshot 2023-12-07 at 6 17 47 PM" src="https://github.com/nogibjj/aad64_Individual_Project_4/assets/143753050/d9cba141-035f-419c-af05-f7720333f833">

+# HTML and CSS scripts:
+The two html files: [traits.html](https://github.com/nogibjj/aad64_Individual_Project_4/blob/main/templates/traits.html) and [professions.html](https://github.com/nogibjj/aad64_Individual_Project_4/blob/main/templates/professions.html) are the scripts that dictate how the user interface will work for the flask app.
+These are extremely simple examples of HTML files, with only a text insert box, button, and text display.
+However, you could spruce it up with other attributes as well for future projects (e.g., drop down selections, container display, etc.).

+The CSS file, [styles.css](https://github.com/nogibjj/aad64_Individual_Project_4/blob/main/static/css/styles.css) is used for styling the HTML files.
+It has information about the colours, fonts, sizes, and so on of all the attributes used in the HTML files.

+# CI/CD Pipeline:
+This project also has a CI/CD pipeline, which is successfully running and consists of the following steps:
+1. Setting up a Python environment
+2. Installing project dependencies and packages
+3. Formatting using Black formatter
+4. Linting used Ruff

 # FAQs: